 The Core 8 Service may be continued past the initial 6-8 month contract to allow the client greater freedom to continue focusing on domestic business activities.

-FTI will assess what export markets receive your type of products from the United States, market trends and the landed price of your product in those markets after payment of applicable tariffs, foreign taxes, freight costs and other applicable charges.
+FTI will assess what export markets receive your type of products from the US, market trends and the landed price of your product in those markets after payment of applicable tariffs, foreign taxes, freight costs and other applicable charges.
 These landed prices will then be compared to existing products supplied in-country for a price-competitive analysis.

 FTI offers an Agent & Distributor Search service to facilitate this process.
-FTI will benchmark with other similar manufacturing firms, conduct research with in-country industry sources and product-specific professionals to identify foreign agents and distributors offering the best fit to the client’s marketing needs.
+FTI will benchmark with other similar product-focused firms, conduct research with in-country industry sources and product-specific professionals to identify foreign agents and distributors offering the best fit to the client’s marketing needs.
 The duration of this process depends on the product, (consumer or industrial), number of markets targeted and number of distribution points required to adequately cover the targeted market(s).

 By 2010, all tariffs on industrial, commercial and agricultural goods were eliminated between our three economies.
 The agreement also removes many of the non- tariff barriers, such as import licenses.